Supervised ML Solution for Band Assignment in Dual-Band Systems with Omnidirectional and Directional Antennas: Appendix

-Since the decision depends on the previous data points, we use a modified dataset ${A^{T}}'$.
-In particular, the labels at point (time) $i$ are $\mathcal{L}'_i = \mathcal{L}_{i+U}$.
-In addition, to utilize the $Q$ previous observed points in the $\rm GR_{H}$ and $\rm NN_{H}$, their data sets should have input features size $|\mathcal{F}'| = F \times (Q+1)$, i.e., the size is equal to the number of used features in the current and the $Q$ previous points.
-For the DL approach, no modification to the feature size is needed, because the LSTM layer has a memory and can select what to remember and what to forget.
-Note that in this manuscript we focus on $|\mathcal{L}'_i|=1$ for simplicity.
-We consider the other case in our future work, where we can use sequence-to-sequence learning based on LSTM encoder/decoder \cite{sutskever2014sequence}.
+The proposed network architecture is shown in Fig. \ref{fig:ProposedNW}.
+It consists of an FC layer with $20$ neurons, LSTM layer of size $40$, followed by another FC layer with $20$ neurons and then a softmax layer.
+We noticed an improvement in the performance when we introduced the two FC layers, as they might help scale the values of the input and the output of the network.
+Since the proposed network is relatively simple, we adopt ensemble learning, where we train five networks using a subset of the training data, and report the average result.
+We use the {\em Adam} algorithm for training \cite{kingma2014adam}.
+The choice of the above architecture and other hyper-parameters is done using cross validation.

-Due to the size of the problem, we use fixed $\gamma_{T}$ and $\alpha$ values.
-In particular we use the "natural" choice $\gamma_{T}=0.5$ as we will discussed in the next section.
+As a simple ML benchmark, we use GR-based (denoted by $\rm GR_{H}$), and provide an NN-based as another solution (denoted by $\rm NN_{H}$).
+For $\rm NN_{H}$ we use two hidden layers with $70$ and $40$ neurons, respectively.
+For these solutions, and since the decisions depend on the previous data points, we use a modified dataset ${A^{T}}'$.
+In particular, to utilize the $Q$ previously observed points in $\rm GR_{H}$ and $\rm NN_{H}$, their datasets should have input features size $|\mathcal{F}'_{{\rm s}j}(t)| = (Q+1)F_{{\rm s}j}$, i.e., the size is equal to the number of used features in the current and the $Q$ previous points.